webfashionist/RichText/README.md

 - [StackExchange Security: Filter user input before the database or upon display?](https://security.stackexchange.com/questions/9415/filter-user-input-before-the-database-or-upon-display)
 - [Content Security Policy (CSP) Quick Reference Guide](https://content-security-policy.com/)
 - [DOMPurify is a DOM-only, super-fast, uber-tolerant XSS sanitizer for HTML, MathML and SVG.](https://github.com/cure53/DOMPurify)

+### Is it compatible with DOMPurify?

+Yes, you can use the [DOMPurify](https://github.com/cure53/DOMPurify) library to sanitize the content of the editor.
+If you want to use DOMPurify, you need to include the library yourself and use the `DOMPurify: true` setting within the RichText options.

+RichText will then handle the sanitation of the content with DOMPurify.

 ## Contributing